geldata/rfcs/text/1042-fastapi.rst

             print(proxied.name) # <- runtime error

+      - Attempting to link an object that no longer exists in the database will be an error, aborting the ``save()`` call.

     - ``LinkList`` and ``List`` can only cause updates or removals on values/objects that they have fetched:

       - Calling ``u.friends.clear()`` will generate a query to remove only the objects that were present in ``u.friends``.